scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q1: "Can you talk a bit more about consumer health QA and the goals of the NIH around this?
 Whether there are public-facing goals?"

+A1 (live): The goal is to build a system that is able to support customer service and the NLM in answering questions that the NLM receives everyday.
+We built a first consumer-health QA system called CHIQA which is available online at [https://chiqa.nlm.nih.gov/](https://chiqa.nlm.nih.gov/).
+The system is able to answer a wide range of medical questions, but we continue to investigate and improve the system by working on summarizing the answers / analyzing more questions / improving the answers for several question types / adding more images or videos related to the answers.

+Q2: "What are some interesting distinctions between clinical and consumer domains"

+A2 (live): For consumers, it's more questions asked by patients or their families, so we are all health consumers.
+So for healthcare, so there'll be more types of questions than there are asked by professionals or other actors within the healthcare system.

-Q2: "What are some interesting distinctions between clinical and consumer domains, and how can the data from one be leveraged to improve performance in the other domain?"
+Q3: "How can the data from one be leveraged to improve performance in the other domain?"

+A3 (live): Yes, I think all the experiments I did since 2016, I usually use the collection of questions asked by family doctors (clinical questions) and they always help/improve results when I use them for training models for consumer-health questions.

 Q3: "What was the source for VQA work?"

 A3 (in-chat): "For VQA, I used MedPix annotations to create the VQA-Med 2019 and 2020 questions and answers.
 If you mean the VQA-RAD dataset: the questions and answers were written by medical students."